-No, it was definitely written for Mel & Kim, and very quickly so I can't see how there could have been any consideration of giving it to Bananarama.
-The only connection would be the fact that Pete Tong was with London records and Bananarama were his act at London.
+No, it was definitely written for Mel & Kim and, as I said, very quickly, so I can't see how there could have been any consideration of giving it to Bananarama.
+The only connection would be the fact that Pete Tong was with London Records, and Bananarama were his act, at London.
 London would have hoped that Pete would have done his first Chicago House style sound record for Bananarama.
-Possibly there is a vague rumour there but no, definitely not!
-Obviously, we’ve also got the famous rumour/credit that Jamie Bromfield came up with that title. ('Showing Out') Jamie was the assistant engineer and one of the girls asked him ‘ what are you doing at the weekend?’ and Jamie replied ‘I’m showing out!’
+Obviously, we’ve also got the famous rumour/credit that Jamie Bromfield came up with that title.
+(Showing Out) Jamie was the assistant engineer, and one of the girls asked him ‘ what are you doing at the weekend?’ and Jamie replied ‘I’m showing out!’
 Whether Mike and Matt really took it from that is a good question, ask him as he seems to have a really good memory.

 Thanks for clearing that up.
-It always seemed unlikely given the track seems an authentic reflection of Mel & Kim's personalities rather than the image Bananarama projected.
+It always seemed unlikely, given the track seems an authentic reflection of Mel & Kim's personalities rather than the image that Bananarama projected.

-For the mixing of Respectable you are credited with working alongside your fellow mixmaster Pete Hammond.
-Was this an easy collaboration and how did you both merge your collective ideas for the track?
+For the mixing of Respectable, you are credited with working alongside your fellow 'mixmaster' Pete Hammond.
+Was this an easy collaboration, and how did you both merge your collective ideas to create the final mix?

-When you are trying to do the follow up to a big first single and everybody tends to get panicky and wonder if it is good enough - and that's what happened with Respectable.
+When you are trying to do the follow up to a big first single, everybody tends to get panicky and wonder if it is good enough - and that's what happened with Respectable.
 Is it better than the first single?
 Does it sound enough like the first single?
 All these kinds of questions get thrown into the mix and tend to make people overwork it.
 We used to call it 'follow up-itus'.
-What happened with 'Respectable' is that it got mixed and remixed just for everybody to be happy with the radio version and the first 12” so it was mixed five, six, maybe seven times.
-We probably lost track of who mixed what and who did what.
-Pete Hammond mixed it a few times and I mixed it a few times and bits of each other's mixes ended up in there so we both got credited but at no point would myself and Pete Hammond be in the same room.
-If Pete Hammond was asked to do a mix by Pete he would generally prefer to start from scratch but my attitude was - well if Pete Waterman is almost happy with the last mix that Pete Hammond or whoever had done and he just wants some adjustment then I would get the assistants to recall the previous mix and work on it from there.
+What happened with Respectable was that it got mixed, and remixed, just for everybody to be happy with the radio version and the first 12” version.
+That meant that it was mixed seven times, to the point where we probably lost track of who mixed what, and who did what.
+Pete Hammond mixed it a few times, and I mixed it a few times, and bits of each other's mixes ended up in there, so we both got credited, but at no point would myself and Pete Hammond be in the same room.
+If Pete Hammond was asked to do a mix by Pete Waterman, he would generally prefer to start from scratch, but my attitude was - well, if Pete Waterman is almost happy with the last mix that Pete Hammond, or whoever, had done, and he just wants some adjustment then I would get the assistants to recall the previous mix, and work on it from there.
 By the time we got to F.L.M. people were more confident and more relaxed though, as you know, I didn't have too much to do with it other than those three tracks (System, Showing Out' & Respectable').

 Do you have a favorite within the Respectable mixes?

-I did a specific remix of 'Respectable' called The Tabloid Mix and what I specifically remember was that sometime after it had been done I was in the Pasha Club in Ibiza and I remember hearing it being played in the main dance room and being quite thrilled.
-There is a tabla on it that's really constant and hypnotic and I remember that standing out when I heard it in the club.
+I did a specific remix of Respectable, called The Tabloid Mix, and what I specifically remember is that, sometime after it had been done, I was in the Pasha Club in Ibiza, and hearing it being played in the main dance room.
+I was quite thrilled!
+There is a tabla on it that's really constant and hypnotic, and I remember that standing out when I heard it in the club.
 It's funny that something that to you is just part of the mix suddenly stands out in a different situation when you hear it.
-It's worth pointing out that The Tabloid Mix would have been done by myself and Ian Curnow although the name is only me as we had a strange cross over period where People forgot to credit Ian as they were so used to just putting my name on it.
-Really from 'Respectable' onward and 'F.L.M.' as well where Ian is credited as the keyboard player he would have been as involved in the mixes at that point as he would later on so just a little shout out as there are a number of records out there where Ian is not fully credited.
+It's worth pointing out that The Tabloid Mix would have been done by myself and Ian Curnow, although the name is only me, as we had a strange cross over period where people forgot to credit Ian, as they were so used to just putting my name on it.
+Really, from Respectable onward, and F.L.M. as well, where Ian is credited as the keyboard player, he would have been as involved in the mixes at that point as he would later on so just a little shout out as there are a number of records out there where Ian is not fully credited.

 You produced the 2 Grooves Under 1 Nation Remix of F.L.M., which is influenced by Chic’s Le Freak.
 Was this a sample from the original track and what inspired you to mash the two tracks for the remix?

-It’s the original recording. (by Chic) Around the same time as 'F.L.M.' we were doing a remix of Chic's 'Le Freak' and we had all the original parts sent over from America which was fantastic so it’s the original parts - the guitar and the bass.
+It’s the original recording by Chic.
+Around the same time as F.L.M., we were doing a remix of Chic's 'Le Freak', and we had all the original parts sent over from America, which was fantastic!

 After working on the tracks for Mel & Kim you then did some great work remixing some of Kim’s solo material (G.L.A.D., Breakaway, Light Of The World).
 How did this collaboration come about?

-The tragedy with Mel ended the creative work and Kim obviously did fantastically to come out of that and get her solo deal with EMI.
-'G.L.A.D.' was released in February 1991 so myself and Ian Curnow were still working at PWL then - we left in 1992 - so that was a good fun one to work on but also a weird atmosphere with Kim coming back into the PWL building without Mel and not working with Stock, Aitken and Waterman.
-Obviously, EMI thought it would be good if we had a PWL mix there, maybe with Phil and Ian.
-Our reputation through the late 80's and early 90's grew and grew as producers who could commercialise and remix other people's records so we did it for lots of artists including Jermaine Stewart and many others.
+G.L.A.D. was released in February 1991, so myself and Ian Curnow were still working at PWL then (we left in 1992).
+That was a fun one to work on, but also a weird atmosphere, with Kim coming back into the PWL building without Mel - and not working with Stock, Aitken and Waterman.
+Obviously, EMI had thought it would be good if they had a PWL mix there, so they asked myself and Ian, as our reputation, through the late 80's and early 90's, had grown and grown.
+We were viewed as producers who could commercialise and remix other people's records, and we did that for lots of artists including Jermaine Stewart, and many others.

 When you think of Mel & Kim are there any memories that stand out above the others that you could share?